Moscow is full of sites you'd expect to see, and adventures you didn't know you could have in this Russian City.

 Moscow has no shortage of things to do.
 After you get your fill of the typical adventures (like visiting Red Square) you'll need to check out the stranger side of the city.

 Head to to the Ukraina Hotel a.k.a the tallest hotel in Russia, and you can find a "Mini Moscow".
 This model is of the entire city and is seriously the cutest, most detailed thing ever.
 Listen closely and you can hear the clock striking on the Spasskaya Tower of the Moscow Kremlin and the bells ringing at the Cathedral of Christ.
-Its pretty neat to get a bird's eye view of the city and see how amazing the layout it from above.
+Its pretty neat to get a bird's eye view of the city and see how amazing the layout it from above, plus there's a little narration you can listen to that lays out the history of the detailed model.

 Wander Novodevichy Cemetery